ojathelonius/let-it-fly-ui/README.md

-# Singapor Airlines AppChallenge - Let it fly (front-end)
+# Singapore Airlines AppChallenge - Let it fly (front-end)

-This is the front-end of the  ["Let it fly"](https://appchallenge.singaporeair.com/en/challenges/appchallenge-2018/teams/360) entry of the Singapor Airlines AppChallenge 2018.
+This is the front-end of the  ["Let it fly"](https://appchallenge.singaporeair.com/en/challenges/appchallenge-2018/teams/360) entry of the Singapore Airlines AppChallenge 2018.

 A demo version lives on https://letitfly.johanet.fr/